HERNIATED NECK DISC: SYMPTOMS, CAUSES, TREATMENT, EXERCISES AND PREVENTION

 A few benefits of exercising the neck for those with a herniated cervical disc include:

-• Reduced Pressure on the Herniated Disc.
+- Reduced Pressure on the Herniated Disc.
 Larger muscles are well-known to act as extra shock absorbers for jarring impacts, effectively doubling up on the role of cartilage in spinal cord and disc protection.
-In this respect, neck muscle can be especially useful for taking strain off the neck and limiting unnecessary pain during recovery (particularly pertinent for those prone to clumsiness).
+In this respect, the neck muscles can be especially useful for taking strain off the neck and limiting unnecessary pain during recovery (particularly pertinent for those prone to clumsiness).

 Recommended Exercises for Building Muscle in the Neck